 Finding the best thermostat setting and figuring out what temperature to set your thermostat to can save you a ton of money each year…and saving money on energy costs is a hot topic these days.
-Those of you who read our articles regularly, know that we are a U.S. Veteran-Owned heating and air conditioning company based in Southern California, and pride ourselves in giving people honest, straight answers to their questions.
-This will be no different.
+Those of you who read our articles regularly, know that we are a small, U.S. Veteran-Owned heating and air conditioning company based in Southern California, and pride ourselves in giving people honest, straight answers to their questions; this will be no different.
 Did you know that in Santa Clarita, California your air conditioner is responsible for around half of your electric bill in the summer?
 People are catching on and we are often asked, “what temperature should I set my thermostat to?”
-There are many answers to this question and I’d be wrong if I said that there was one trick, one magical thermostat setting that will make all of your dreams come true and save you millions of dollars a year.
-What temperature to set your thermostat to depends on a range of factors including season, humidity level and how often you are in and out of the house.
+There are many answers to this question and I’d be wrong if I said that there was one trick, or one magical thermostat setting that will make all of your dreams come true and save you millions of dollars a year.
+In actuality, what temperature you set your thermostat to depends on a range of factors including season, humidity levels, and how often you are in and out of the house.
 As such, I will start by saying that you should set your thermostat to the temperature that is most comfortable for you.

 If you are reading this, then you are more than likely concerned with what temperature to set your thermostat to in the summer, but we will also address winter heating setting in the next section.
 Energy efficiency is a multi-pronged subject, and it is important for you to understand that if you forget everything else that you read in this article, remember that what temperature you set your thermostat to is only one factor to help save you money on energy.
 Others to take a look at are what size your air conditioner is, as well as a few other things.
 Here are a couple articles I’d recommend to get you started:

 So setting your thermostat to the highest temperature in this range during the summer months is key to reducing energy costs.
 Set your thermostat to 75 if you can handle it, or even higher if it is comfortable but don’t sacrifice your comfort.
 According to Direct Energy, you should set your thermostat to 78 degrees in the summer, but at that point, why even bother having an air conditioner?
 Remember, that is based on energy usage, not comfort-levels, which are the purpose of having an air conditioner, in my not-so-humble opinion.

-Don’t hesitate to lower your thermostat at night though, because your air conditioner actually works less at night than it does during the day due to lower outside temperatures and the fact that the sun is no longer hitting your house causing radiant heating.
+Don’t hesitate to lower your thermostat at night though, because your air conditioner actually works less at night than it does during the day, due to lower outside temperatures and the fact that the sun is no longer hitting your house, causing radiant heating.

 As you can see, even though the hottest time of the day outside of your home is from 1-3PM, by the time this heat penetrates your home’s insulation it is actually between 3 and 7pm that your house experiences its peak energy usage.
 This is important in fully understanding what temperature to set your thermostat to in the summer.

-Here is a tip from the pros that you probably didn’t know: every degree in temperature that you raise your thermostat in the summer corresponds to around a 1% change in your electricity bill.
+Here is a tip from the pros that you probably didn’t know: every degree in temperature that you raise your thermostat in the summer, corresponds to around a 1% change in your electricity bill.

 In the winter, set your thermostat to the lowest temperature that you can comfortably stand, or set it even lower and just throw on a sweatshirt.
-The nice thing about winter is that you can always throw on another layer.
+The nice thing about the winter is that you can always throw on another layer.

 Remember the tip: for every degree you raise or lower the temperature on your thermostat, you are affecting your energy bill by about 1%.